-We provide some uplift to our initial estimate of the EU's portfolio quality given the EU's credit enhancements, which improve our final assessment of its portfolio quality to 'very strong' from 'strong' (see Annex III).
+We provide an uplift to our initial estimate of the EU's portfolio quality given the EU's credit enhancements, which improve our final assessment of its portfolio quality to 'very strong' from 'adequate' (see Annex III).
 This primarily reflects the EU's preferred creditor status and diversified portfolio across countries.

-We note positively that the EU, which lends counter-cyclically during crises as a lender of last resort, has a clear record of its loans being exempt from any debt restructurings.
-Despite lending to crisis-hit countries, the EU's loans have always been exempted from debt restructuring operations; however, for completion, we note that the EU's loans have been extended in the past.
-NGEU loans to Cyprus, Greece, Italy and Portugal will start to be repaid in 2032 with annual payments of 5% of the disbursed amounts, making the final payment due of already disbursed amounts in 2051, while the maturity of SURE loans varies between 5-30 years.
+EU has clear track record of benefiting from preferred creditor status We note positively that the EU, which lends counter-cyclically during crises as a lender of last resort, has a clear record of its loans being exempt from any debt restructurings.
+Despite lending to crisis-hit countries, the EU's loans have always been exempted from debt restructuring operations; although, for completion, we note that the EU's loans have been extended in the past.
+While NGEU repayments can start from 2028, loan agreements indicate that Member States will make annual repayments of 5% of the disbursed amounts starting ten years after the disbursement date.
+The first payments is therefore expected in 2032 and the final payment of already disbursed amounts in 2051, while the maturity of SURE loans varies between 5-30 years.
 Overall, all NGEU loans will need to be repaid by 2058 at the latest.